danishr198/Insurance-claims-analysis_PowerBI/README.md

 # Insurance Data Analysis (Power BI)

 ## 📊 Project Overview
-This project analyzes 10,000 rows of insurance policy data for a company — **Care Insurance Pvt.
+This project analyzes 10,000 rows of insurance policy data for a company — **SBC Insurance Pvt.
 Ltd.**
 The dashboard provides insights into policy status, claim outcomes, age group distributions, and premium trends.
 A secondary page includes a pivot-style drill-down view for deeper exploration by policy type.